Old Abergavenny Rd, Abergavenny, NP7 9EW.

 Along the length of the canal there are many arched stone bridges (and a tunnel!).
 In this workshop children will find out why an arch is a good strong shape for a bridge, and they will work in teams to build some bridges of their own.

-At certain times of the year and in certain locations our volunteers can take your class on a mini-beast hunt.
-Activities include bug hunting, exploring the hedgerows and comparing the creatures that live in the canal with those that live in the River Usk.
+During the summer months our volunteers can take your class on a mini-beast hunt.
+Activities include bug hunting, exploring the hedgerows and investigating the creatures that live in the canal.

 Use the following resources to support learning on your trip and back in the classroom: